 - Eventing System Improvements: RingBuffer and Reliable Topic structures are introduced. - XA Transactions Improvements: With this improvement, you can now obtain a Hazelcast XA Resource instance through HazelcastInstance.
-For more information, please see XA Transactions. - Query: Predicates are now evaluated using a single thread to prevent a parallel slowdown.
-This has been proven to be beneficent for most of the use cases.
-You can revert to the old behavior by setting the hazelcast.query.predicate.parallel.evaluation system property to true.
+For more information, please see XA Transactions. - Query and Indexing Improvements

 The following are the other improvements performed to solve the enhancement issues opened by the Hazelcast customers/team.